yandex/yandex-tank/docs/configuration.rst

 to file only after the test is finished, Yandex.Tank is unable to show the on-line statistics for the tests with ab.
 The data are reviewed after the test.
-To enable it, disable phantom first, enable AB plugin and then specify the parameters for AB:
+To enable it, disable phantom first (unless you really want to keep it active alongside), enable AB plugin and then specify the parameters for AB:

 ::